Cycle complex over the projective line minus three points : toward multiple zeta values cycles: The cycle complex over

-induced, after applying the $\Alt$ projector, a well-defined product:
+induces, after applying the $\Alt$ projector, a well-defined product:

-denoted by $\cdot$ \end{prop} \begin{rem} The smoothness hypothesis on $X$ allows us to consider the pull-back by the diagonal $\Delta_X : X \lra X \times X$ which is in this case of local complete intersection. \end{rem} One has the following theorem (also stated in \cite{BKMTM, BlochLMM} for $X=\Sp({\K})$). \begin{thm}[{\cite{LevBHCG}}] The cycle complex $\mc N_X^{\bullet}$ is a differential graded commutative algebra.
-In weight $p$, its cohomology groups are the higher Chow group of $X$:
+denoted by $\cdot$ \end{prop} \begin{rem} The smoothness hypothesis on $X$ allows us to consider the pull-back by the diagonal $\Delta_X : X \lra X \times X$ which is, in this case, a local complete intersection. \end{rem} We have the following theorem (also stated in \cite{BKMTM, BlochLMM} for $X=\Sp({\Q})$). \begin{thm}[{\cite[Theorem 4.7 and \S 5]{LevBHCG}}] The cycle complex $\mc N_X^{\bullet}$ is a differential graded commutative algebra.
+In weight $p$, its cohomology groups are the $p$-th higher Chow group of $X$:

-where $\CH^p(X,2p-k)_{\Q}$ stand for $\CH^p(X,2p-k)\otimes {\Q}$. \end{thm} Moreover, one easily has flat pull-back and proper push-forward.
-Using Levine's work \cite{LevBHCG}, one has more general pull-back on the cohomology group; one could also use Bloch moving Lemma \cite{BlochMLHCG}.
+where $\CH^p(X,2p-k)_{\Q}$ stands for $\CH^p(X,2p-k)\otimes {\Q}$. \end{thm} Moreover, this construction is functorial in $X$ with respect to flat pull-back and proper push-forward (up to the usual shifts in degree and weight).
+Using Levine's work \cite{LevBHCG}, we have a more general pull-back functoriality on the level of cohomology groups; we could also use Bloch's moving Lemma \cite{BlochMLHCG}.